sd-omkar/hpc_benchmarks/spmv/charm/README.md

 Please note that FLOPS are only displayed for *-n runs* &ge; 2.

+## Known issues ##

+* Currently, the result vector is not saved in any way.
+Vectors for small systems (*N* < 20) are written to stdout.
+* Be wary about memory requirements, especially with `-s` single row slicing.
+For very large matrices with low density, try to use `-m` multi row slicing, which is the best performing method anyway.
+* Inappropriate choice of slice sizes may lead to bad_allocs and other problems, you might need to experiment.
+For a start, try `-m 2048` and increase to up to 12500.
+Higher values usually increase performance.

 ## File formats ##

 This program uses very simple parsers and expects data to be provided precisely in the correct format.